 3. They are too hard on themselves.

 They tend to judge themselves continuously against the high standards and the high goals they have set for themselves.
+The burden of intelligence makes them self-critical.
+This is one of the reasons why intelligent people struggle to find happiness.

 4. They are advocates of continuous growth and are never satisfied with the present – as it is.